assely/documentation/hook.md

 <a name="introduction"></a>
 ## [Introduction](#introduction)

 Hooks, as the [definition](http://codex.wordpress.org/Glossary#Hook) says, are events that call the action or filter functions, previously hooked to that events.
-In other words, [Hook API](http://codex.wordpress.org/Plugin_API) allows you to trigger yours application logic at specific times.
+In other words, [Hook API](http://codex.wordpress.org/Plugin_API) allows you to trigger your application logic at specific times.

 <a name="creating-hooks"></a>
 ## [Creating Hooks](#creating-hooks)